 A 1 to 2-page statement of purpose.
-Applicants should discuss their interest in pursuing the MA program; their relevant work or volunteer experience, if applicable; their readiness to meet the rigors of graduate-level coursework; and their future professional goals.
+Applicants should discuss their interest in pursuing the M.A. program, their readiness to meet the rigors of graduate-level coursework, and their future professional goals.

 - A 5 to 10-page writing sample.
 This can be an academic paper and/ or a sample of writing from a professional setting.
 The sample should demonstrate the applicant's ability to produce clear, concise, wellpolished prose. - Letters of recommendation.
 Letters are optional; however, we encourage those students who have weaknesses in their prior academic record to submit one or two letters in support of their application. - Transcripts.
 The University requires transcripts of all prior postsecondary coursework.
 Applicants are expected to have an overall GPA of 3.0 or better. - · The GRE is not required.